 The sales of EVs have increased rapidly worldwide (Figure 8.5).
 In Norway, in 2020, more EVs are sold compared to ICEs.
-It should be noted that these sales are mainly policy-driven.
-When we relate to the politicaleconomy model of Feitelson and Salomon, EVs can be seen as technically feasible and the stimulating policies as being social, and politically feasible.
+It should be noted that these sales are mainly policy driven.
+When we relate to the political-economy model of Feitelson and Salomon (2004), EVs can be seen as technically feasible and the stimulating policies as being social and politically feasible.
 Governments across the world support EV sales with all kinds of policies such as tax exemptions, subsidies, and facilitating public charging to contribute to reducing transport externalities.
-In 2020 governments worldwide spend 14 billion USD to support electric car sales (IEA, 2021).
+In 2020 governments worldwide spent 14 billion USD to support electric car sales (IEA, 2021).
 The reason for these policies is that consumers experience barriers in purchasing EVs which are related to their higher purchase costs, range anxiety issues, lack of charging infrastructure, and also more intangible barriers related to emotions (e.g., 'lack of fun', 'no cool noise') (Krishna, 2021).
-So, without government support, this technology would probably be adopted very slowly, because within the socio-technical regime (Figure 8.2) longingrained market preferences and cultural meaning within the old regime (fossil-fuel) will have to change due to EV adoption.
-Thanks to the support EV registration increased to almost 7 million in 2020 (IPCC, 2022).
+So, without government support, this technology would probably be adopted very slowly, because within the socio-technical regime (Figure 8.2) long-ingrained market preferences and cultural meaning within the old regime (fossil fuel) will have to change due to EV adoption.
+Thanks to the support EV registration increased globally to almost seven million in 2020 (IPCC, 2022).
 Due to the resulting economies of scale (see Section 8.3), it seems that some important barriers are slowly disappearing.
-For example, the Total Cost of Ownership (TCO; includes purchase costs, maintenance costs, and operational costs) of EVs is expected to become lower in 2023 - 2025 for smaller and medium-sized cars and for the bigger cars segment some years later (Element Energy, 2021).
-Even for the fuel cell electric cars which are in 2020 far more expensive in TCO terms compared to comparable ICEs it is expected in this study that around the year 2030 they may break even.
+For example, the total cost of ownership (TCO; includes purchase costs, maintenance costs, and operational costs) of EVs is expected to become lower in 2023-25 for smaller and medium-sized cars and for the bigger cars segment some years later (Element Energy, 2021).
+Even for the fuel cell electric cars, which in 2020 were far more expensive in TCO terms compared to comparable ICEs, it is expected in this study that around the year 2030 they may break even.
 The TCO decreases are fuelled by lower battery and fuel cell prices and energy costs.
-Figure 8.5 shows that the Li-ion battery packs unit price has dropped by roughly 90% in the period 2005 to 2020.
-Also, the range has improved considerably with roughly 40% of the average EVs sold worldwide in the period 2015 - 2020 (IEA, 2021).
+Figure 8.5 shows that the lithium-ion (Li-ion) battery packs unit price has dropped by roughly 90% in the period 2005 to 2020.
+Also, the range has improved considerably with roughly 40% of the average EVs sold worldwide in the period 2015-20 (IEA, 2021).